siriusastrebe/syc/README.md

     function check (change, socket) {
       if (typeof change.result !== 'string')
-        return false
+        return false;
       else
-        return true
+        return true;
     }

     Syc.verify('name', check)

 If a client makes a change, verify will be called *before* the change happens.
 If the verifier returns a truthy value, the change is accepted and then any watchers will be called.
 If falsy, the verifier drops the change, watchers will not be called, and the client is re-synced.

-`change.result` can be modified within the verifying function and whatever value contained in change.result when the verifier returns will be used. **warning** change.result sometimes can reference an existing object, and modifications to change.result will reflect even if the verifier returns false.
+`change.result` can be modified within the verifying function and whatever value contained in change.result when the verifier returns will be used. **Warning**: change.result sometimes can reference an existing object, and modifications to change.result will reflect even if the verifier returns false.